macacollins/java-sample/README.md

 - Finalize the Kubernetes items for the deployment target: Service, Ingress, Route (OpenShift), or other CRD (Service mesh or AWS / Azure / GCP items)
 - Figure out priming or removing recursion to avoid recursion depth errors
 - Unit tests
+- Grafana Dashboards to make metric data more digestible
 - Edge case testing, this primarily measures the happy path
 - For real production, remove the algorithms that aren't chosen